sbg/dreamwebinars/README.md

 Helper functions for the Python client of the Seven Bridges API.
 Used in each notebook.

 ## DREAM Notebook
-Working with the SMC-RNA DREAM Challenge Public Project
+Working with the SMC-RNA DREAM Challenge Public Project, including running the smcIsoform-RSEM-workflow on training data and evaluating the outputs.

 ## Evaluation Kallisto
 Using the accuracy of `kallisto quant` by batch-analyzing training data with workflow.
 In addition, batch-evaluating the outputs in a separate workflow.